CyberLocd/Azure-SOC/README.md

 ## Project
 ### STEP 1: Creating a honeynet.
 I started this project by creating an Azure Account (Tenant) and a free subscription.
-Once I had done that I  created two virtual machines (VMs), one Windows (were I downloaded the SQL server)  and one Linux, then configured the Network Security Group (Layer 4 Firewall) to allow all traffic inbound.
-The built-in firewalls on the VMs were wide-open and all resources were deployed with public endpoints visible to the internet.
+Once I had done that, I created two virtual machines (VMs), one Windows (where I downloaded the SQL server) and one Linux, then configured the Network Security Group (Layer 4 Firewall) to allow all traffic inbound.
+The built-in firewalls on the VMs were wide-open, and all resources were deployed with public endpoints that were visible to the internet.

 ### STEP 2: Observing the logs.
 In case no one found my vulnerable VMs, I created another Windows VM to act as the attacker.
 I purposefully used the wrong credentials to try and get into my other two VMs and the SQL server.
-On checking the logs, I realised  I shouldn't have worried about not being discovered because after a few hours my VMs had been discovered and someone was attempting to log in.
+On checking the logs, I realised I shouldn't have worried about not being discovered because my VMs had been discovered after a few hours, and someone was attempting to log in.
 What I found fascinating about the Windows logs was that the attacker interchangeably used "ADMIN" or "ADMINISTRATOR" to try and log in.

 ### STEP 3: Microsoft Entra ID
 Microsoft Entra ID is a cloud-based Identity and Access management service that stores user accounts and sets access permissions.
-It was helpful, for me, to experiment with user settings and permissions in Azure by logging in as different users and testing their permissions.
+It was helpful for me to experiment with user settings and permissions in Azure by logging in as different users and testing their permissions.
 To understand the different access permissions, I had to refer to the Azure AD hierarchy shown below:

 <p align="center">
     <img src="https://github.com/anesum1/Azure-SOC/assets/119237115/33b2a691-aaea-44c4-a348-ed1c226b89d5" width="250" height="300" alt="Azure-Structure">